30 Best Restaurants in Canggu

 Ice Cream from Mad Pops.

 We ate some really good food in Canggu and had so much fun doing it.
-Since Bali attracts so many people, the options here are endless and you can really get anything you want here.
+Since Bali attracts so many people, the options here are endless, and you can get any type of cuisine you want.
 Make sure you add these restaurants in Canggu to your Bali bucket list!
 Have you tried any of these restaurants in Canggu?
 Is there anything missing from this list?
-Check out this list of my favorite bars in Canggu for more recommendations

 Did you enjoy this post?
 Pin it for later!